Hopf Arborescent Links, Minor Theory, and Decidability of the Genus Defect: Introduction

 A (tame) \emphdef{knot} is a polygonal embedding of the circle $\Sp^1$ into $\R^3$, or equivalently, $\Sp^3$, and a \emphdef{link} is a disjoint union of knots.
 Knot theory is both an old and very active mathematical field, yet from an algorithmic perspective, many problems arising naturally in knot theory are still shrouded in mystery.
 This can be illustrated with arguably the most fundamental algorithmic question in knot theory: in the \textsc{Knot Equivalence} problem, we are given two knots $K_1$ and $K_2$ and are tasked with deciding whether they are equivalent, that is, whether one can deform one into the other continuously without creating self-intersections.
 The best algorithm for this problem, due to Kuperberg, is elementary recursive~\cite{Kuperberg_elem_rec}, yet the problem is not even known to be \textbf{NP}-hard (see for example~\cite[Conclusion]{lackenby2017some}).
 We refer to Lackenby~\cite{Lackenby_Algorithms} for a survey on algorithmic problems in knot theory.

 Given how seemingly hard testing the equivalence of knots is, a huge body of research has been devoted to designing and studying knot invariants in order to tell them apart.
 A classical invariant of a knot is its \emphdef{genus}: this is the smallest possible genus of an embedded oriented surface, called a \emphdef{Seifert surface}, having the knot as its boundary.
-Computing the genus of a knot turns out to be significantly more tractable: celebrated works of Hass, Lagarias and Pippenger~\cite{Hass_trivial_NP} and Agol, Hass and Thurston~\cite{aht}, building on the normal surface theory of Haken~\cite{haken}, have shown that deciding the genus of a knot is in \textbf{NP}, while Lackenby has proved that it is also in co-\textbf{NP}~\cite{lackenby2021efficient}.
+Computing the genus of a knot turns out to be significantly more tractable: celebrated works of Hass, Lagarias and Pippenger~\cite{Hass_trivial_NP} and Agol, Hass and Thurston~\cite{aht}, building on the normal surface theory of Haken~\cite{haken}, have shown that deciding if a knot has genus at most $g$ is in \textbf{NP}, while Lackenby has proved that it is also in co-\textbf{NP}~\cite{lackenby2021efficient}.
 These algorithms run also well in practice within the software Regina~\cite{regina}.